kickinaface/Calendar/README.md

 Pick through held color themes 0-7 (0-red, 1-orange, 2-yellow, 3-green, 4-blue, 5-purple, 6-pink, 7-charcoal) `Array`
 ###### applyCustomTheme(String, Boolean);
 Insert the color hex value as a string and then false for white, true for black. `Function`
+###### calendar.generateMonth();
+Based on the previous values "Calendar_"...
+Generate a blank month.
+This will erase your current month so only use this when building out a brand new month.
+Be sure to back up your previous calendar before running this function because it will remove your current calendar.
+You can grab the JSON output and save it before using this function to have a copy of the previous calendar data.
+Otherwise, you must refer to the backups if you pressed the sync button before erasing your calendar.

 ###### externalCalendar
-This is the JSON output of the current calendar being viewed.
+This is an example the JSON output of the current calendar being viewed.
 You can populate the values here when you have followed the steps to generating it.
+The calendar will output the values in the input field stored within the settings buttton.
+You can easily just get the JSON values and import/export the calendar data.
+When you wish to create an `isPast` version of the calendar month, you must populate the `externalCalendar` array with the hardcoded version of the stored month to keep its values as a past month.
+When a calendar is in `isPast = true;`, you cannot change the values unless you go and changes the values of the array data itself.
+Otherwise, it is set as an archive of the previous month.
+Pulling its values from the array: `externalCalendar`.

 ```code